Mistrust (band): Spin the World (1985–1988)

-Post-break-up (1988-present)
+Post-breakup (1988–present)

-After the break-up, Owen Wright and Chris Gohde formed the band My Sister's Machine along with singer-guitarist Nick Pollock and bassist Chris Ivanovich; Pollock previously played guitar with singer Layne Staley in an early incarnation of Alice in Chains.
+After the breakup, Owen Wright and Chris Gohde formed the band My Sister's Machine along with singer-guitarist Nick Pollock and bassist Chris Ivanovich; Pollock previously played guitar with singer Layne Staley in an early incarnation of Alice in Chains.
 They recorded two albums, Diva and Wallflower, before breaking up in 1994.
+A few years later, Wright formed the band Old Lady Litterbug along with Love on Ice vocalist Dan Kreuger, bassist Nick Rhinehart, and drummer Thomas Nadeau.
+They put out an EP titled KMG-365 in 1998.